 This is how you can recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, but every spirit that does not acknowledge Jesus is not from God.
 This is the spirit of the antichrist, which you have heard is coming and even now is already in the world.

 Perhaps there also will be an abominable idol erected, similar to the one that King Nebuchadnezzar had set up; the idol honored the king, and a command was given to worship the idol

 According to Luke, Jesus noted, “When you see Jerusalem being surrounded by armies, you will know that its desolation is near”

 Paul indicated that something or someone was restraining or holding back the “secret power of lawlessness,” the latter which will empower the man of lawlessness (Antichrist) when he ultimately is revealed

 I hold a different view altogether about “the restrainer.”
-Jesus indicated that, following the abomination that causes desolation (at the midpoint of the 70th Week), “there will be great distress [or great tribulation], unequaled from the beginning of the world until now—and never to be equaled again”
+Jesus indicated that, following the abomination that causes desolation (in the midst or middle of the 70th Week), “there will be great distress [or great tribulation], unequaled from the beginning of the world until now—and never to be equaled again”

 The archangel Michael always has been the special protective “prince” of Daniel’s people, Israel

 Michael, in the midst or middle of the 70th Week, will oust Satan and his angels from heaven (where they now have access, accusing saints before God day and night), hurling them down to the earth